johnexzy/Afrodev/content/deploying-one-contract-address-across-chains-a-practical-guide.md

 ## Let’s go down the rabbit hole

-Here's a simple Storage contract,
+A very quick way to play around with this convention is to use [remix](https://remix.ethereum.org/).
+Here's a simple Storage contract, we'll be deploying using to a remix vm.

     // SPDX-License-Identifier: GPL-3.0